tarrie/journal/README.md

 - Uploaded data to DynamoDb in a clean way which is nice
 - Got S3 uploads going

-tommorow just build the backend code monkey type shit. btw unit testing this shit via mock is going to be annoying
+tommorow just build the backend code monkey type shit. btw unit testing this shit via mock is going to be annoying <br>
+Also just looked at the traffic for this journal... who is cloning this shit? wtf